 5. Take a Hike up Errisbeg Mountain

 Enjoy this 6.0-km out-and-back trail near Roundstone, County Galway.
 Generally considered a moderately challenging route, it is more of a hill walk then a mountain hike.
-Bear in mind that there is no distingushable path so make sure that you are comfortable navigating your own route before attempting this walk.
+Bear in mind that there is no distinguishable path so make sure that you are comfortable navigating your own route before attempting this walk.
 This is a very popular area for hiking, running, and walking, so you’ll likely encounter other people while exploring.
 The best times to visit this trail are March through October.
+It is the perfect hike to do during autumn in Ireland.
 You’ll need to leave pups at home — dogs aren’t allowed on this trail.

 Aerial view of Dog's Bay and Gurteen Bay tombolo in Roundstone, Connemara.
 The waters are crystal clear turquoise blue and the sands are white and soft.
 One of the best beaches in Ireland.